Half of Americans Watch Cooking Shows Occasionally or More

 About the Data: This Harris Poll was conducted online within the US between May 10-17, 2010 among 2,503 adults (aged 18 and older).
 Figures for age, sex, race/ethnicity, education, region and household income were weighted where necessary to bring them into line with their actual proportions in the population.
 Propensity score weighting was also used to adjust for respondents’ propensity to be online.

-Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Cable, Food & Restaurants, Media & Entertainment, Men, Network, Retail & E-Commerce, Spot, Syndication, Television, Traditional, TV Advertising, Women, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Cable, Data-driven, Food & Restaurants, Media & Entertainment, Men, Network, Retail & E-Commerce, Spot, Syndication, Television, Traditional, TV Advertising, Women, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.